voilawalla/voilawalla.github.io/_posts/2016-03-30-whats-the-deal-with-state.md

 }
 ```

-This one gets a little bit deeper and into a lot more refactoring.

 There are three issues going on here.
 First, I am holding onto the state of the guess.
 Second, I am holding onto the state of the guess in the `Game` class rather than the `GuessManager` class.
 Third, that the state of the guess is mutable.

 The reason that I thought that I needed a state was because I was changing the value of the guess during the game, and then using that updated value in multiple different methods.
 Consider the following functions from my `Game` class: